MitchTODO/FlightSurety/README.md

 # FlightSurety

-FlightSurety is a blockchain smart contract that allows for the covrage of airline flight insurance.
+FlightSurety is a blockchain smart contract that allows for purchasing insurance on airline flights.
 Including a browser UI allowing for contact interaction.

 ## Install